jsonDoge/steak/README.md

 - setApy function can be called at any time after the each cycle.
 Even if multiplecycle duration passed (example 56 days) the admin can immediately set both APYs for the first and second cycles.
 WARNING: this does mean that the staker will not be able to claim rewards until the setApy will be called.

 - Staking Contract has to be manually supplied funds for staking rewards.
 Currently there is no function to withdraw them.

+- Staker is not allowed to stake a bigger amount than 1e58 due to @prb/math supporting numbers up to 59/60 integer digits